varun-ms-s/advanced_openlane_workshop-documentation/README.md

 ![](day_1/day1_prep_pico.PNG)

 4.Pass your design into openflow\
-prep -design picorv32a -tag trial_run1\
+prep -design picorv32a
--design ->pass the design folder for your input files to openlane\
+-design ->pass the design folder name for your input files to openlane\
--tag -> Save your run with a well_defined name of your choice\

 ![](day_1/day1_prep_pico_complete.PNG)